 - 2 hard-boiled egg yolks

-- Put chicken back into the pan and add the white wine, chicken stock, bay leaf and thyme.
-Cover and simmer on medium heat for approximately 25-30 minutes.
+Put chicken back into the pan and add the white wine, chicken stock, bay leaf, and thyme.
+Cover and simmer on medium heat for approximately 25 to 30 minutes.

-- Marinate Overnight – After cutting the chicken, marinate overnight in the white wine, a finely chopped garlic clove and 1 tsp of chopped parsley.
-When ready to brown the chicken, remove from the marinade and allow to drain before placing in frying pan.
+Marinate Overnight–After cutting the chicken, marinate overnight in the white wine, a finely chopped garlic clove, and 1 tsp of chopped parsley.
+When ready to brown the chicken, remove from the marinade and allow to drain before placing in the frying pan.
 Use white wine from marinade for sauce.